ProfessorStrenn/JavaCoreTemplate/readme.md

 [PMD](https://pmd.github.io/) support, including a tailored set of rules (`cs106.ruleset`).

 # STATIC IMPORT OF CORE FUNCTIONALITY
 JavaCoreTemplate's `Main` class already has the `Core` functionality statically imported.
-To add `Core` functionality to other classes, add the following static import at the top of the `.java` file:
+To add `Core` functionality to other classes, simply put the following static import at the top of the `.java` file:
 ```java
 import static sbcc.Core.*;
 ```